-For those who managed to get out of the house during the MCO period (no, we’re not encouraging it), it is inevitable that you have realized that going out now is not the same with how we used to go out anymore.
-Even if you’re just out to tapau from your favourite mamak stall, you’ll now have to register — have your temperature taken — and sanitize your hands before you could step into the store.
+For those who managed to get out of the house during the MCO period (no, we’re not encouraging it), it is inevitable that you have realized that going out now is not the same as how we used to go out anymore.
+Even if you’re just out to tapau from your favourite mamak stall, you’ll now have to adhere to the new normal: that is to register — have your temperature taken — and sanitize your hands before you could step into the store.

 The Ministry of International Trade and Industry (MITI), as of 16 April, has released its amended list of essential services that are allowed to operate during the MCO period, along with the standard operating procedures (SOP) to be obeyed if they were to reopen.